iBaby M8 2K Review

 Electromagnetic Field (EMF) Levels

-With an average reading of 0.23 V/m, the iBaby has one of the lowest readings in the group of WiFi monitors.
-It is also one of the lowest overall.
+With an average reading of 0.23 V/m, the iBaby has one of the lowest readings in the group of WiFi monitors and one of the lowest overall.
 You can further limit exposure by placing the monitor as far from your baby as possible without impacting its usefulness and unplugging it when not in use (good for security, anyway).

 Security/Privacy Concerns